SpencerRWood/SpencerRWood.github.io/_posts/2015-11-5-Hello-World.md

 ##Formatting your Blog Posts

 When wiritng blog posts you may be unfamilliar with how Jekyll processes information in your markdown blog posts.
-Here is a [guide from Barry Clark] that gives an easy introduction of how to properly format your posts so they are ready for the web.
+This guide from [Barry Clark](http://www.jekyllnow.com/Markdown-Style-Guide/) gives an easy introduction of how to properly format your posts so they are ready for the web.

 ##Conclusion